ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-03-01-tidyverse.md

 You can see all your project files in the "Files" pane in the bottom right.

-You can also create new files and folder in the "Files" pane directly.
+You can also create new files and folders in the "Files" pane directly.
 Give it a try by creating a new folder in our directory we'll name `data`.

 ![Creating a new folder in the project folder]({{ site.baseurl }}/img/wlkthr_gifs/r_new_folder.gif)